 This one is every bit as amazing as the one we had in Havana.
 What our home lacked in ambiance it made up for in air conditioning.
 Not to say there wasn’t a certain charm in all the sweaty bodies rubbing against each other in passing at the bar.
 You should make this drink, always.
 It’s super easy, the ingredients are easy to get, if you opt for a less challenging rum, and they taste amazing.
 You could upsize this and make a pitcher, but honestly it is more fun to just do them individually.
 Especially if you get a whole assembly line thing going on like they do at the bar.

 So there you go a special drink for Michael’s special day, made all the better because we were enjoying them together on another of our adventures three years ago today.
 Mojitos, playing happy birthday on the airhorns of a 53 Chevy convertible while cruising El Malecon, Daiquiris and air conditioning, croquettes and humidity, so much sun and contraband cigars from sketchy dealers in risky places; what more could you ask for?
 Well, Michael could ask to get to drive the Trans Am and I could drive the truck, since it’s his birthday, I guess that’d be ok.
-No matter who’s driving, I hate like hell that we don’t get to spend it making some new memories, he always gets so excited when he gets to where the mask and ride the white horse while I call him Kemo Sabe, for once.
+No matter who’s driving, I hate like hell that we don’t get to spend it making some new memories, he always gets so excited when he gets to wear the mask and ride the white horse while I call him Kemo Sabe, for once.
 Happy birthday, little buddy.
 You know I love ya!
 Stay safe, stay hydrated and stay sane, my friend.